pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 - Commercial service robots are used to perform a service in an industrial environment
 - Personal service robots are deployed in private households.

-Examples for End-Users of industrial robots
+Examples for End-Users of robots:

 Industrial Robots: Automotive, Food and Beverage, Electronics etc.